On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Nonexceptional inertial types at elleq2

-To finish the proof we prove the claim.
-Indeed, from the group structures above and Lemma~\ref{lem:order4max} it follows that~$\chi^s/\chi$ is at most quadratic on inertia.
-For the uniformizer~$\sqrt{c}\in {\Mquad}$, we have
+We claim that $\chi^s/\chi$ is quadratic.
+By the above, we have $\chi^s/\chi$ nontrivial.
+From \eqref{eqn:ulist} and Lemma~\ref{lem:order4max} it follows that~$\chi^s/\chi$ is at most quadratic on inertia.
+On the other hand, for the uniformizer $\sqrt{m}\in {\Mquad}$, we have